KPI Tree

 Google Sheets logoGoogle Sheets Integration

-Authenticate with a service account or workload identity, pick a spreadsheet, and map your columns to metrics.
-No SQL, no data engineering, no technical setup.
+Authenticate with a service account or workload identity, point at a spreadsheet, and map your columns to metrics.
+There is no SQL to write, no pipeline to build, and no warehouse to provision first.

 1